-The research project Calibrating Inclusive Sporting Encounters investigates the crucial role that organisation networks and first-line professionals, such as community sports coaches and social workers, play in guiding people in vulnerable positions to sporting encounters and how to organise them.
-Through two “living labs” in the cities of Utrecht and Eindhoven, the research project generates more insight into the design and organisation of sporting encounters.
+The research project Calibrating Inclusive Sporting Encounters investigates the crucial role that organisation networks and frontline professionals, such as community sports coaches and social workers, play in guiding people in vulnerable positions to sporting encounters.
+Through two “living labs” in the cities of Utrecht and Eindhoven, the research project generates more insight into the enabling design and organisation of sporting encounters.

 The Research Project aims to advance theoretical knowledge of the impact of network configurations and professional routines on the organization of inclusive sporting encounters, in order to improve the practical ability to design and organize inclusive sporting encounters for groups in vulnerable situations by diverse stakeholders.
 It develops a professional body of knowledge for frontline workers and their organizations and contributes to the scientific state-of-the-art on inclusive sporting encounters.
 For further details about the project, click here.